 Consequently, this framework for exercises is established in order to enable and promote a systematic, holistic and resource efficient approach towards all exercise activities within HELCOM Response.
 This chapter of the manual provides an overall picture of the exercise framework and helps establish its foundation.
 The HELCOM Response Exercise Plan (HREP) outlines the exercise projects to be conducted.
-The HREP is updated annually by HELCOM Response following the process outlined in exercise needs are identified and exercise aims and exercise project Lead Countries are proposed.
+The HREP is updated annually by HELCOM Response following the process outlined in

+Annex 11, The HREP Process.
+In this process exercise needs are identified and exercise aims and exercise project Lead Countries are proposed.
 A Practical Guide for HELCOM Response exercise projects describes and